Complete Rules of Physics Brawl Online

 • All categories share the same set of problems.

-• Each category of the competition has a separate ranking.
+• Each category of the competition has its own results list.

 DESCRIPTION OF THE COMPETITION